kenashkov/swoole-performance-tests/README.md

 Apache `ab` tool is used for the tests.
 The non-informational and repeating part is cut and replaced with [...] in the outputs.

-Most tests are run with 1 000 requests per second (concurrency) and 10 000 requests in total unless otherwise noted.
+Most tests are run with 100 requests per second (concurrency) and 10 000 requests (denoted 100 / 10 000 in the results) and/or 1 000 and 10 000 respectively (whenever possible/practical due to the high load).
 KeepAlive is also used on all tests (-k).

 ## Source